UsefulElectronics/esp32s3_lilygo_8bit_parallel_display_lvgl/README.md

 ***
 ***

 Tutorial Series Sponsor PCBWay Website.
-You can get extra free coupons using the link below: https://www.pcbway.com/setinvite.aspx?inviteid=582640
+They have discount on 4&6 layers PCBs and you can get extra free coupons using the link below: https://www.pcbway.com/setinvite.aspx?inviteid=582640
 ***